 Topics of focus for tax authorities

-The Maltese Inland Revenue is following international tax developments closely, particularly with respect to the Anti-Tax Avoidance Package at the EU level, and is also involved in discussions and representations on such matters in various fora.
+The Maltese Commissioner for Revenue follows international tax developments closely and is also involved in discussions and representations on such matters in various fora.